Long Term Care Insurance Partnership Plans

 ANSWER: It's Not A Simple Yes or No (of course)

 If the policy has been filed as a Partnership policy and the client purchases the appropriate COLA rider, he/she will automatically receive a Partnership policy.
 The original four Partnership states require a separate policy form.

 Other states generally do not have separate policy forms.
 The policyholder receives a letter (along with the policy delivery) that states their policy qualifies as Partnership.
 It is important to note that not all carriers have filed their policies as Partnership in all States.

 How Much Long-Term Care Partnership Insurance Protection Do Partnership Buyers Purchase ?

-The following is summarized from a report published by the California Long-Term Care Partnership (2008 report).Daily Benefit Average
+The following is summarized from a report published by the California Long-Term Care Partnership (April - June 2013 report).Daily Benefit Average (Cumulative for all policies)

 If you are ready to find out whether you can health qualify for long-term care insurance and to see what coverage costs start the process.
 Click here to complete our simple online questionnaire and be connected with an expert in your area there is never any obligation and the information is free.